Joshakeats/Uruz/EVOLUTION.md

 * CAD models and specifications for the basic single-joint armature.
 * Functional demonstration of controlled movement via nitinol actuation.
 * Preliminary data on nitinol response times and thermal cycling under basic control.

+## Phase 2: Integrated System Demonstration

+Building upon the successful validation of core nitinol actuation in Phase 1, this phase focuses on the preliminary integration of the Cyberlimb's primary systems.
+The goal is to demonstrate basic functional synergy between the biomimetic musculature, the fluidic thermal regulation, and nascent sensory feedback within a more controlled, isolated joint or small segment.

+**Key Objectives:**

+* **Integrated Fluidic System:** Develop a fully closed-loop, miniaturized fluidic system (initial *sanguis*) capable of precise and efficient thermal regulation of the nitinol coils.
+This includes micro-conduits integrated within the armature structure and a compact external or semi-integrated pump/reservoir.
+* **Enhanced Nitinol Control:** Achieve more refined and rapid control over nitinol contraction and relaxation by optimizing the integrated fluidic thermal system.
+Focus on demonstrating repeatable, accurate positioning of the joint.
+* **Initial Internal Sensing:** Implement basic internal sensors (e.g., temperature, position encoders) to provide feedback on the joint's state and the nitinol's condition.
+This will be the precursor to the comprehensive sonic skin and proprioception.
+* **Conceptual AI Control Module:** Begin developing the algorithmic framework for a basic AI control module.
+This module will interpret sensor data and manage the fluidic system to actuate the nitinol, moving towards adaptive strength regulation and responsive joint movement.

+**Deliverables:**

+* A single-joint prototype demonstrating integrated nitinol actuation and fluidic thermal management.
+* Reliable, repeatable control over joint position and movement within a defined range.
+* Demonstration of basic internal sensor feedback influencing control.
+* Preliminary designs and simulations of the miniaturized fluidic system and early control algorithms.

+**Key Considerations & Challenges:**

+* **Miniaturization:** Scaling down the fluidic components to fit within the armature.
+* **Heat Dissipation:** Ensuring efficient heat transfer to and from the nitinol without overheating surrounding components or the fluid.
+* **Control Algorithm Complexity:** Developing stable and responsive control loops for combined thermal and mechanical actuation.
+* **Material Compatibility:** Ensuring long-term compatibility between the fluid, nitinol, armature materials, and integrated sensors.